eBay/airflow-rest-api-plugin/README.md

 # Airflow Plugin - API
 A plugin of Apache Airflow that exposes REST endpoints for custom REST APIs, providing richer functionalities to support more powerful DAG and task management capabilities for Airflow.
+See the "Using the REST API" section for all the APIs enriched in this plugin.

 ## Requirements
 - [apache-airflow](https://github.com/apache/airflow)